ChanthMiao/ghc-wiki-mirror/Functional-dependencies-in-GHC/Single-choice-inference.md

 --------------------------

-## Examples of GuidedInference
+## Examples of SingleChoiceInference

-GuidednInference deals rather straighforwardly with the [Key examples](https://gitlab.haskell.org/ghc/ghc/-/wikis/Functional-dependencies-in-GHC/key-examples):
+SingleChoiceInference deals rather straighforwardly with the [Key examples](https://gitlab.haskell.org/ghc/ghc/-/wikis/Functional-dependencies-in-GHC/key-examples):

 In these examples I don't get the class declaration, because the rules apply to all classes (rather simple).